jakeva/bitcoin-pwcheck/README.md

 *Public Key  (from a transaction)
 *Crypted Secret  (from a transaction)

 Any input can be piped into pwcheck.
 I've included an example C++ program which outputs all permutations (using the std library) of its only input, which can be piped into pwcheck in order to try all permutation of a passphrase, each attempt is output.
-This is stored in src as a program called 'permute'.
-So for instance, the command `..\permute banana | .\pwcheck` would output
+This is stored in src as a program called `permute`.
+So for instance, the command `..\permute banana | .\pwcheck` would output:

 *aaabnn
 *aaanbn